Global Health Ethics

 Academic Credit

-Global Health Ethics (GHSR 6725) is a 2 credit course.
+Global Health Ethics is a 1 credit course.

 It is up to the student to confer with their academic unit to determine if it meets their specific program requirements.
 Students may be allowed to apply this program to other academic requirements or as elective credit per approval by their unit.